oroinc/documentation/backend/entities/acls.rst

 .. sidebar:: Security Actions that Are not Related to an Entity

-    You can also create access control lists that are only used to protect certain actions that are not related to an entity.
-To do that just set the type of the ACL to ``action`` instead of ``entity``:
+    You can also create access control lists that are only used to protect specific actions unrelated to an entity.
+To do that, set the type of the ACL to ``action`` instead of ``entity``:

     .. code-block:: php
         :caption: src/Acme/Bundle/DemoBundle/Controller/PageController.php